PankajWorks/ambari-agent-simulator/README.md

 then it will generate the information about the cluster.
 Up this time, we have 2 things.
 First, we have a bunch of VMs, which are ready to use and have nothing installed.
 Second, we have made a "plan" about how we are going to configure the VMs.
+This "plan" is saved into JSON file config/cluster.txt.
+You can modify the JSON cluster.txt file to change the "plan" of the cluster before using command "up" or "merge".

 The command "request" is only used for GCE.
 This command is not necessary.
 As long as we have the 2 things, mentioned above, we can then use "up" command.